 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-Having regard to the provisions of Section 136(1) read with its relevant proviso of theCompanies Act 2013 the Annual Report excluding the aforesaid information is being sentto the members of the Company.
-The said information is available for inspection at theRegistered Office of the Company during working hours and any member interested inobtaining such information may write to the Company Secretary and the same will befurnished free of cost.
+Having regard to the provisions of Section 136(1) read with its relevant proviso of theCompanies Act 2013 the Board's Report is being sent to the members without abovementioned annexures.
+The said annexures are available for inspection at the RegisteredOffice of the Company during working hours and any member interested in obtaining suchannexures may write to the Vice President cum Company Secretary and the same will befurnished free of cost.

-A declaration by the Managing Director pursuant to clause 49(II)(E)(2) of the ListingAgreement stating that all the Board Members and Senior Management Personnel of theCompany have affirmed compliance with the Code of Conduct during the financial year ended31st March 2015 is also attached with this report.
+A Certificate from Practising Company Secretary regarding the Compliance by the Companyof the conditions stipulated in Regulations Part C of Schedule V of the ListingRegulations is also attached with this report.
+A declaration by the Managing Directorpursuant to Regulations Part C of Schedule V of the Listing Regulations stating that allthe Board Members and Senior Management Personnel of the Company have affirmed compliancewith the Code of Conduct during the financial year ended 31st March 2017 isalso attached with this report.

 The Industrial Relations scenario continued to be cordial during the year under review.

 MATERIAL CHANGES AFFECTING THE FINANCIAL POSITION OF THE COMPANY